How the Federal Debt and Deficit Are Different:

 How Does the Debt Affect the Deficit?:

 The debt affects the deficit in three ways.
 First, the debt actually gives a better indication of the true deficit each year.
 You can more accurately gauge the deficit by comparing each year's debt to last year's debt.
-That's because the budget deficit, as reported in each year's budget, does not include the amount owed to the Social Security Fund.
+That's because the budget deficit, as reported in each year's budget, does not include the amount owed to the Social Security Trust Fund.
 However, this is a debt that will need to be repaid one day, and so the amount borrowed from it is a more accurate description of each year's government liabilities than the reported budget deficit.
-(Source: St. Louise Federal Reserve, Deficit, Debts and Trust Funds
+(Source: St. Louis Federal Reserve, Deficit, Debts and Trust Funds, August 2006)

 Second, the interest on the debt is added to the deficit each year.
 About 5% of the budget is allocated to debt interest payments.
 Interest on the debt hit a record in FY 2011, reaching $454 billion.
 This beat its prior record of $451 billion in FY 2008 -- despite lower interest rates.
 By the FY 2013 budget, the interest payment dropped to $248 billion, as interest rates fell to a 200-year low.
-However, as the economy improves, interest rates will rise, probably by 2014.
+However, as the economy improved, interest rates rose starting in May 2013.
 As a result, interest on the debt is projected to quadruple to $850 billion by FY 2021, making it the fourth largest budget item.
 (See Budget Spending)

 How Does the Deficit and Debt Affect the Economy?: